Aggressive & Innovative Defense Strategies

 Receiving a traffic ticket is always frustrating, but you might not initially realize that even minor infractions can result in damaging short- and long-term consequences.
 When a traffic incident involves a more serious offense, you can potentially face misdemeanor or felony charges.
 These offenses can result in significant jail time, exorbitant fines, skyrocketing insurance rates, and the loss of your license.

-How Traffic Offenses Work in Virginia
+Traffic Offenses in Manassas, Virginia

 When an officer issues you a traffic ticket in the state of Virginia, you are technically being charged with a crime.
 For many infractions, the matter can be resolved by paying a fine, but doing so is tantamount to pleading guilty.
 Repeated offenses or an accumulation of tickets can result in more substantial charges, higher insurance rates, and the eventual suspension or revocation of your license.